kragorg/dng/chapters/2025-05-11 — Dungeons and Gardens.md

 the walls of the yurt seem to melt away, replaced by the cold, dark streets of Bladegarden.

+“I’ve made it no secret
-“You all know I get magic from… from some powerful being.
+that I get my magic
+from … somewhere from without our realm.
 But I never told you how, or why I came here.
-Up north.
-Not your business!
+To the north.
+My business is my own.
-But now… things are getting weird.
+Yet now… things are getting weird.
 Bad weird.
-And I think keeping secret might get you all killed.
+And I fear keeping secrets too close might bring you to your doom.
-And then I die too, ’cause we stuck together now.”
+And then I die too,
+’cause we’re stuck together now.”

 He stares beyond the yurt’s walls, his eyes unfocused,